-Make time to take a break from study or work or hanging out, whether it be going to the gym, kicking a ball around with a mate or just going for a walk.
-Whatever it is, start small, and make sure it’s something you enjoy.
+Make time to take a break from study or work or hanging out, whether it’s going to the gym, kicking a ball around with a mate or going for a walk.
+Whatever it is, start small, with something you think is manageable, and make sure it’s something you enjoy.

 Eating well can improve your mood, energy levels and general health and wellbeing.
-Fill up on nutritious food (like veggies, fruit and whole grains) and drink plenty of water to give your body and brain all the power it needs to function well.
+Fill up on nutritious food (like veggies, fruit and whole grains) and drink plenty of water to give your body and brain all the power it needs to help it out.

-Cutting down on the amount of alcohol and other drugs that you take, or avoiding alcohol and other drugs altogether, will help you sleep better, feel better, and keep a healthy headspace.
+Limiting the amount of alcohol and other drugs that you take, or cutting them out altogether, can help you sleep better, feel better, and keep a healthy headspace.

 Even though alcohol and other drugs may make you feel good in the very short term, they can impact your mental health and make you feel much worse in the long run.

-Remember, keeping a good mental health involves building your mental fitness, so you can stay on top of things and get the most out of each day.
+Remember, keeping good mental health involves building your mental fitness, it can help you on top of things and get the most out of each day.